MultiSafepay/docs/content/developer/api/direct-vs-redirect.md

 For redirect requests, if the gateway for a specific payment method is:

-- Provided, the payment page is tailored for that payment method, e.g. for Visa, the page includes fields for the customer to enter their credit card details.
+- Provided, the payment page is tailored for that payment method.
+For example, for Visa, the page includes fields for the customer to enter their credit card details.
 - Not provided, the payment page displays all payment methods

 Then, if further customer action is: